SUPER GRANNY—DEFENDER OF JUSTICE

 The woman then got into the car, and to her confusion, the key wouldn't fit in the ignition.
 Wrong car.
 Not hers.
 Oops.

 Realizing her little faux pas, she thought she better report her mistake at the police station.
 Which she did.
 When she told the officer on duty the story, he wet himself laughing.
-When he could speak again, he pointed at the 6 terrified Black men sitting at the other end of the room.
+When he could speak again, he pointed at the

 The six men who'd just reported being hijacked by an elderly white lady.